 Good to know

-Four weekly flights throughout the year
+Three to four weekly flights throughout the year

 Flights between Keflavik International Airport and Aberdeen are operated by Air Iceland on Q400 Bombardier aircraft, which are smaller than Boeing jets and don’t have in-flight entertainment or Wi-Fi.
 Ipad minis are available on board.

 Aberdeen Airport is located approximately 10 miles from Aberdeen city centre in the suburb of Dyce.